I was out with Ben to collect his visa from the Chinese visa office. I really like the new facility. It is quick and efficient.

 The dining area is spacious.
 I do not like restaurant with tight seating area.
 The random black and red chairs add contrast to the mostly white tables and chairs.

 We started off with a Nooch Chef Salad.
 We were given a few choices of cheese and Marian opted for feta.
 The salad is made with quinoa, black bean, grape, cabbage, lettuce, sweet peppers, pear, carrot and walnut.
 This healthy salad costs $11.
-More on following page.
-Click here to continue reading
+Continue reading

 Out from the Olympic Village, I saw two familiar structures.